UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     See [this YouTube video that shows the solution of these exercises](https://youtu.be/XiPoHNs2SDQ)

-It is assumed you are logged in to the remote desktop environment of Rackham.
+It is assumed you are logged in to the remote desktop environment of Pelle.

-No need to read the documentation here: we'll take a look at the (Linux) filesystem of Rackham.
+No need to read the documentation here: we'll take a look at the (Linux) filesystem of Pelle.

 Try to do these exercises by trying out things yourself first.
 There are usually multiple ways to solve the exercise.